wangxiaoyunanne/docs/source/hive_graphsearch.html.md

 ```
 -->

-Note that we use fewer seesd for the undirected uniform case due to slow runtime.
+Note that we use fewer seeds for the undirected uniform case due to slow runtime.

 Observe that the `rand` modes have very bad scaling as a function of cores.
 After investigation, this was due to two issues.
 First, the neighbors were being sampled incorrectly, which led to chaotic behavior.
 Second, the app was using a slow random number generator w/ an excessive number of seed resets.
 We created a PR to fix those issues [here](https://gitlab.hiveprogram.com/pnnl/graphsearch/merge_requests/1).